+Not all commercially sexually exploited children are defined as juvenile sex trafficking victims because the trafficking law is inapplicable to buyers.
 State laws offer limited protection to victims of sex trafficking or CSEC crimes.
 While the human trafficking law prohibits a defense based on consent of the minor, most CSEC laws do not, leaving this a potential defense for offenders.
 Prostitution laws apply to minors under 18 and juvenile sex trafficking victims face criminalization for commercial sex acts committed as a result of their victimization.
 As a result, CSEC victims could be classified as wards, leading to different response protocols and placements, including detention.
 However, juvenile sex trafficking victims may receive multidisciplinary services through family justice centers, even if the juvenile chooses not to cooperate with law enforcement.
-A victim found to be abused (defined to include commercial sexual exploitation through prostitution and child pornography) might receive protection through child protective services and child welfare is authorized to serve commercially sexually exploited children, which is defined to include sex trafficked children and children who exchange sex for food or shelter if the child's parent or guardian failed to, or was unable to, protect the child.
+A victim found to be abused may receive protection through child protective services and child welfare; child abuse is defined to include CSEC, child sex trafficking, and the exchange of sex for food or shelter if the child's parent or guardian failed to, or was unable to, protect the child.
+Services available to child victims of trafficking or CSEC offense include short-term residential treatment placement and specialized services through a law enforcement diversion program.
 Crime victims' compensation is available for victims of CSEC offenses, and California law prohibits human trafficking victims' claims from being denied solely because the victim did not report the crime.
 Victim-friendly trial procedures are available to human trafficking victims, including confidentiality for communications between a victim and caseworker and for the location of trafficking shelters.
 However, only victims of sexual offenses under age 13 may testify via closed-circuit television.
-Human trafficking victims receive protection under California's "rape shield" law, but CSEC victimwitnesses remain unprotected from the trauma of cross-examination at trials of their traffickers.
+Human trafficking victims receive protection under California's "rape shield" law, but CSEC victim-witnesses remain unprotected from the trauma of cross-examination at trials of their traffickers.
 Victims of human trafficking and most CSEC offenses may have up to two support persons present during their testimony and are provided with special precautions for their comfort and support during trial.
 Juvenile records may be sealed five years after the jurisdiction of the court terminates or any time after the person turns 18, provided the juvenile "has not been convicted of a felony or misdemeanor involving moral turpitude" and has been satisfactorily rehabilitated.
 Restitution and a civil remedy are available to victims of human trafficking.
-Prosecutions for human trafficking and most CSEC crimes must be brought within three years of the crimes; however, prosecutions under employment of a minor in child pornography may be brought within 10 years.
-A civil action by a human trafficking victim must commence within five years of when the victim turns 18 or was freed from the trafficking situation.
+The statute of limitations for both civil and criminal cases of DMST is extended; it is eliminated altogether for criminal cases when the means of force, fraud, fear, or coercion are employed.